Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 Date.
 Event.
 (Link to a coin)

-913) Constantine VII, son of emperor Leo VI, came to the throne at age 8, with his mother Zoe as regent (Coin).
+913) Constantine VII, son of emperor Leo VI, came to the throne at age 8 after Leo's brother Alexander had ruled for a year.
+Of course, Constantine was too young so he had regents.
+After a year his mother Zoe became primary regent (Coin).

 920) A military man, Romanus I, forced Zoe out and was proclaimed co-emperor (Coin).